 My approach to winemaking combines art and practicality.
 I always liked the honest and hard work of agriculture and to me, winemaking is the ultimate fusion of agriculture and art.

-For Dan winemaking ran through his veins.
+For Dan winemaking runs through his veins.
 Growing up in Wine Country Dan spent more than half of his life in the cellar learning all aspects of winemaking.
 His passion took flight when he produced his first commercial wine at the young age of 15 called “Project Fastback.”
+Dan was given the opportunity to take a ton of grapes and craft a Rosé from grape to bottle and then market and sell his first 100 cases.
+The proceeds went towards his first car which was a 1968 Fastback Mustang.

 Through his younger years, Dan ran a Mobile Bottling Line and worked at several top wineries in the Valley.
-In 2016 Dan transferred to UC Davis to major in Fermentation Science.
-While at Davis, he was selected to take part in a fermentation pilot program.
+In 2016 Dan transferred to UC Davis to major in Viticulture and Enology.
+While at Davis, he was selected to take part in a fermentation pilot program where he excelled his passion and knowledge for the Science behind winemaking and his artistic ability to create wines.

 Wine was always an integral part of Chris’s upbringing, his roots run deep in our Valley with his Grandfather being Davis Bynum.
 Wine represents not only a livelihood but a way of life for his family.